bastillion-io/Bastillion/README.md

 	password:changeme

 *Note: When using the AMI instance, the password is defaulted to the \<Instance ID\>.
 Also, the AMI uses port 443 as in https://\<Instance IP\>:443*

-Steps:

-1. Create systems
-2. Create profiles
-3. Assign systems to profile
-4. Assign profiles to users
-5. Users can login to create sessions on assigned systems
-6. Start a composite SSH session or create and execute a script across multiple sessions
-7. Add additional public keys to systems
-8. Disable any administrative public key forcing key rotation.
-9. Audit session history

 Managing SSH Keys
 ------